zhullyb/monyhar/monyhar/chromeos/components/chromebox_for_meetings/features/README.md

 ```

 This feature flag is controlled by a server-side experiment that enables
-Chromium to interact with mojom based Chromebox for Meetings services.
+Monyhar to interact with mojom based Chromebox for Meetings services.

 ### ERPTelemetryService (Feature Param)